Child safety tips to safeguard against molesters and kidnapping.

 • Give up their valuables if ever they’re robbed – never to fight to keep them and escalate the violence.

-• Never solicit funds for any project, especially never door-to-door.
+• Never go alone to solicit funds for any project, especially never door-to-door.

 • Always get your OK before accepting money, any gift, or a job.

-• Always get your OK before anyone takes his or her picture.
+• Always get your OK before anyone takes their photo.

-• Tell you if anyone discusses sex or love with him or her.
+• Tell you if anyone discusses sex or love with them.

 • Beware of anyone who tries to persuade them to go against your wishes.